Last updated on January 11th, 2024 at 10:52 am

 Graysons has offered specialist advice to elderly and vulnerable clients for many years, with a team of experts who can help navigate the complexities of matters such as powers of attorney, wills, estate planning and care planning.
-The government has deemed that this assistance is so important, it has designated private client lawyers as key workers and we are able to continue to provide a full service to such clients.
+The government deemed this assistance so important, that it designated private client lawyers as key workers during the COVID crisis, and we were able to continue to provide a full service.

 Solicitors for the Elderly (SFE)

-We know that these clients and their families need the peace of mind that their matter is handled by advisors who are not only qualified but have empathy and an understanding of their specific mental and physical needs.
+We know that older and vulnerable clients and their families need the peace of mind that their matter is handled by advisors who are not only qualified but have empathy and an understanding of their specific mental and physical needs.
 Members of the group, Solicitors for the Elderly (SFE), whose primary concern is the safeguarding of older and vulnerable clients, offer exactly that.
-Graysons’ senior private client advisor, Laura Cowan, is one of only four members of SFE in Sheffield.
-She is specifically trained in dealing with, and has extra understanding of, issues that relate to the elderly, such as how best to look after their money.
+Graysons’ probate manager, Laura Cowan, is one of only five members of SFE in Sheffield and Chesterfield.
+She is specifically trained in dealing with, and has extra understanding of, issues that relate to the elderly and vulnerable, such as how best to look after their money.

 Empathetic approach to elderly clients